GeeYun086/GeeYun086/README.md

 <br><br>

 ## 👩‍💻 About Me
-I am an IT Engineering student currently focused on researching and developing solutions using LLMs, AI agents, and data analysis.
+I am an IT Engineering student currently focused on researching and developing solutions using Frontend Stacks, LLMs, AI agents, and data analysis.
 I am particularly interested in building user-centered applications that integrate AI technologies into real-world services.

 ### 🌱 Currently